Pancreatic Cancer Treatments

 - Injections to block or numb nerves near your pancreas

 - Placing a stent (a small tube) inside the bile duct or duodenum to help keep it open

 Your radiation oncologist (a physician who is specially trained in treating cancer with radiation) will discuss the best treatment options for you.
 Your treatment may involve different radiation therapies, including:

 - Intensity modulated radiation therapy (IMRT): IMRT is a high-precision radiotherapy that uses computer-controlled linear accelerators to deliver precise radiation doses to a malignant (harmful) tumor.

 - Gamma Knife® radiosurgery (stereotactic radiotherapy): Gamma Knife radiosurgery delivers a single high-dose radiation to a cancerous tumor.

 - Proton therapy: Proton therapy is one of the most precise forms of radiation therapy.
 It can be precisely controlled so most of the radiation ends up directly in the tumor, reducing the risk of damage to healthy tissues around the tumor.
 This causes fewer short- and long-term side effects.
 It has been effective in treating certain types of pancreatic cancer.
-Northwestern Medicine Proton Center is the first and only health system in Illinois and the ninth in the country to offer proton therapy.
+The Northwestern Medicine Proton Center is the first and only proton center in Illinois, and the ninth in the country, to offer proton therapy.

 During chemotherapy, medications are administered, either through your veins or by mouth, to interfere with the cancer cells’ ability to reproduce.
 Your experienced medical oncologist (a physician specially trained to treat cancer with medication) will determine the best combination of chemotherapy medications for your stage of cancer.